danielennis521/Solar-Radiance-Forecasting/README.md

 This gives us the following sum of error magnitudes,

-trend-addative, seasonal-addative: 3557.39
+trend-addative, seasonal-addative: 4203.60
-trend-multiplicative, seasonal-multiplicative: 4203.60
+trend-multiplicative, seasonal-multiplicative: 3557.39
 trend-addative, seasonal-multiplicative: 5375.72
 trend-multiplicative, seasonal-addative: 5930.04

-So we can see that choosing the addative model for all components is the clear winner
+So we can see that choosing the multiplicative model for all components is the clear winner for our data.

 # Predictions and Comparison of the Models